 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.
+Author(s) hereby declare that no generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.

 References

 Akashe, V. B., Gud, M. A., Shinde, S. K., & Kadam J.R.
 (2010).
 Population dynamics of safflower aphid, Uroleucon compositae (Theobald) as influenced by weather parameters.
 Journal of Agrometeorology, 12(1), 102-104.